kmahorker/wildcard-voker/README.md

 # Wildcard <> Voker Implementation

-This repositoty contains the rails for Voker to use the Wildcard API.
+This repository contains the rails for Voker to use the Wildcard API.

 ## How to run